sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 Lets go through some important things when you setup your synthetic tests.
 You want to deploy your performance measurements tool somewhere.
 You want to have stable metrics.
 You want to be able to trust your tool.
 You want to have an automatic way to find regressions.

 ### Stability is your friend
 The most important thing when setting up synthetic testing is getting rid of as much variance as possible.
-You need to make sure that your server prestanda, the internet connection, the tool so that the metrics you collect will not be influenced by something else than things that the web page.
+You need to make sure that your server performance, the internet connection, the tool so that the metrics you collect will not be influenced by something else than things that the web page.

 ### Internet connection/connectivity

 The internet connection to your test server is probably really fast.
 And it can be different throughout the day.
 That will influence your tests.

-If you throttle (making your connection slower) you can make sure you test under the same connection type all the time and making the connection slower, will make it easier fo you to spot regressions in your code.
+If you throttle (making your connection slower) you can make sure you test under the same connection type all the time and making the connection slower, will make it easier for you to spot regressions in your code.

  **PLEASE, YOU NEED TO ALWAYS THROTTLE YOUR CONNECTION!**!